isabella232/rsk-react-express-box/README.md

 The express server uses the [web3.js](https://web3js.readthedocs.io/) library to interact with the blockchain - writing code that reads and writes data from the blockchain with smart contracts.

-Choose which network you would like to connect the server to RSK Network and update line 11 of the file `app/src/server/index.js`
+Choose which RSK network you would like to connect the server to and update line 11 of the file `app/src/server/index.js`

 **Testnet**